This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What needles are best for knitting mittens?

-Yes, you can knit mittens with straight needles.
+While circular needles create seamless tubes, you can absolutely knit mittens on straight needles.

 How to knit hand mittens?